 How is it treated?

-- Treating head lice may require two treatments, applied 7-10 days apart, to kill newly hatched lice.
+- Treating head lice may require two treatments, applied about 1 week apart, to kill newly hatched lice.

 - After the second treatment, check the head every 2 to 3 days for 2 to 3 weeks to ensure all lice and nits are gone.